MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2apissample.md

 This hybrid approach allows you to create and iterate faster using web technologies, while still being able to take advantage of native functionality.
 The **WebView2APISample** app demonstrates how the Win32 component and the WebView component can interact with each other.

-This wide-ranging sample app has grown to include 170 menuitems, demonstrating many WebView2 APIs in the Win32/C++ framework.
-The present section focuses on basics of hybrid app implementation.
+This wide-ranging sample app has grown to include over 150 menuitems, demonstrating many WebView2 APIs in the Win32/C++ framework.
+The following sections focus on basics of hybrid app implementation.

 <!-- ====================================================================== -->